content-left-bg.png

 Engineering Pathways

-During this two year course students will learn how to read engineering drawings, cut steel and aluminium accurately as per drawings, then weld parts together using MIG and TIG techniques to produce a car chassis.
-Students also learn how engines, brakes and steering systems work as they assemble these components to the race car.
+During this two-year course MEM20422 students will learn how to read engineering drawings, cut steel and aluminium accurately as per drawings, then weld parts together using MIG welding to produce a car chassis.
+Students also learn how engines, brakes and steering systems work as they assemble these components and build an E-go kart using the latest lithium battery power.

 WebPartZone1_2